Youth Justice Community Homes

 - Some services build on what has gone before, like the addition of new services provided by the team at Hillcrest Home, while some are entirely new services delivered from homes acquired specifically for the service.

-- The majority of services are provided from homes with three to five bedrooms, while others, like Mahuru, provide support for young people on a one-to-one basis.
+- The majority of services are provided from homes with 3 to 5 bedrooms, while others, like Mahuru, provide support for rangatahi on a 1-to-1 basis.

 A national, nationwide network